igorski/zCanvas/README.md

  * Android browser 4+
  * Chrome for Android 4+

-So basically it will work in _any recent browser_ without the need for any polyfills.
+Judging from those ancient version numbers, it's safe to state zCanvas will work in _any recent browser without the need for any polyfills_.

-## Optimized for high performance

-zCanvas has been optimized extensively for the best performance and works a treat on mobile devices too.
-The amount of event listeners attached to DOM elements are limited to the _HTMLCanvasElement_ only, where the internal interactions are delegated to the sprites by the canvas.
-Events triggering updates on the display list are automatically debounced to only render once per animation frame.

-## Easily animatable

-As all rendering logic resides within a single method of your Sprite, you can easily attach animation libraries such as the excellent TweenMax by Greensock to alter the visible properties of your sprites for maximum eye candy.
+# The API / Documentation

+Want to view the API?
+You can check the [zCanvas Wiki](https://github.com/igorski/zcanvas/wiki) which describes all the common actors, functions and utilities while also providing documentation with regards to performance optimizations as well as catering for several use cases.

+_(for those craving a more hands-on approach, you can also view the source contents of the demos listed below)_

 ## Installation